makersacademy/takeaway-challenge/README.md

 Takeaway Challenge
 ==================
 This challenge was completed using TDD.
-The unit tests were written in RSpec (and isolated using doubles) and the feature tests were performed in `irb`.
+The unit tests were written in RSpec (isolated using doubles/spies) and the feature tests were performed in `irb`.
+The text sending functionality was implemented using the Twilio API and the `dotenv` gem to keep sensitive information (i.e. phone numbers and security tokens) private.
 ```
                             _________
               r==           |       |